 Popular Skills for Production Designer

-Survey results suggest that Production Designers put a wide range of professional skills to use.
-Most notably, facility with autodesk autocad and Design are correlated to pay that is significantly above average, leading to increases of 23 percent and 16 percent, respectively.
-At the other end of the pay range are skills like Adobe Acrobat, Project Management, and Adobe Illustrator.
-It is often found that people who know Adobe Illustrator are also skilled in Adobe InDesign and Graphic Design.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, facility with autodesk autocad and Design are correlated to pay that is significantly above average, leading to increases of 30 percent and 9 percent, respectively.
+Skills that pay less than market rate include Adobe Acrobat, Project Management, and Adobe Illustrator.
+Those familiar with Adobe Illustrator also tend to know Adobe InDesign and Graphic Design.

 Pay by Experience Level for Production Designer